nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/load-balancer.md

 ## AWS Elastic Load Balancer (ELB)

-The following parameters need to be customized to work with Sync Gateway

-### Idle Timeout

-Since Sync Gateway and Couchbase Lite can have long running connections for changes feeds, you should set the Idle Timeout setting of the ELB to the maximum value of 3600 seconds (1 hour)
+Since Sync Gateway and Couchbase Lite can have long running connections for changes feeds, you should set the **Idle Timeout** setting of the ELB to the maximum value of 3600 seconds (1 hour).

 See the [ELB instructions](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/config-idle-timeout.html) for more information on how to change this setting.